stashed/docs/docs/guides/latest/volumes/pvc.md

 - `spec.task.name` specifies the name of the `Task` object that specifies the `Function` and their order of execution to perform a backup of a stand-alone PVC.
 - `spec.repository.name` specifies the name of the `Repository` object that holds the backend information where the backed up data has been stored.
 - `spec.target.ref` refers to the targeted PVC that will be backed up.
-- `spec.target.volumeMounts` specifies the path where the targeted PVC will be mounted inside the backup job.
-- `spec.target.paths` specifies the file paths inside the PVC that will be backed up.

 Let's create the `BackupConfiguration` object that we have shown above,